geeksterin/React_Geekster/Day 11/Content.md

 I hope these notes help you better understand the topics of API, API call on button click, conditional rendering, list rendering, key and value in the context of React.
 Let me know if you have any further questions or if there's anything else I can help you with!

+# Assignment

+- Create a React component that retrieves data from an API and displays a list of items.
+The component should include a button that, when clicked, fetches data from the API and updates the list.

+- The list of items should be rendered conditionally based on whether or not data has been fetched from the API.
+If data has been fetched, the list should be rendered using the map() function.

+- Each item in the list should have a unique key and display a name and a description.

+- Hers is the Api - [Api](https://fakestoreapi.com/products/1)

+# Interview Questions :

+1. What is an API and how does it work with React?
+2. Can you explain the difference between a GET and POST request in an API call?
+3. How do you handle errors in an API call in React?
+4. How do you make an API call when a button is clicked in React?
+5. What is conditional rendering in React and why is it important?
+6. Can you explain the difference between if-else statements and ternary operators for conditional rendering in React?
+7. What is list rendering in React and how is it different from conditional rendering?
+8. What is the purpose of the "key" prop in list rendering?
+9. How do you update a list in React when new data is added?
+10. Can you explain the importance of React's virtual DOM in optimizing list rendering performance?